skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 The desired trajectory for $k = (0.5\ \mathrm{rad/s}, 1.0\ \mathrm{m/s})$ is shown as the blue dashed line.
 Notice that it fits entirely inside the FRS contour.
 In other words, the trajectory-producing model is indeed inside the FRS.

 The blue circle with an arrow is the robot, which executes a trajectory with braking.
 Notice that it just barely fits inside the FRS.
 If you vary the `initial_speed` variable and run the robot again, it'll end up somewhere else.
-Some initial conditions will cause the robot to leave the FRS contour (try `initial_speed = 1.5`).
+Some initial conditions will cause the robot to leave the FRS contour (try `initial_speed = 1.0`).
 This means we definitely need to include tracking error.

-Note that, in the bottom right, there is a little bit of green.
+Note that, in the corners of the plot, there is a little bit of green.
 This is actually also part of the FRS contour which results from the fact that we only used a degree 6 polynomial.
-Since the SOS program's numerical implementation produces a conservative result, there are sometimes such artifacts, which say the robot can somehow teleport to the very edges of the $[-1,1]^2$ space.
+Since the SOS program's numerical implementation produces a conservative result, there are sometimes such artifacts, which say the robot could somehow teleport to the very edges of the $[-1,1]^2$ space.
 We can ignore these artifacts at runtime to prevent super conservative behavior.
 Recall that we distance-scaled the entire FRS based on the robot's dynamics.
 This means that the _actual_ FRS lies in the unit disc in the scaled and shfited coordiantes used by the SOS program.
 So, online, we only need to consider obstacles that lie in the unit disc when scaled and shifted down.
 We'll write the code to do that in the [online planning step](https://github.com/skousik/RTD_tutorial/tree/master/step_4_online_planning).

-## 3.3 Computing the FRS
+## 3.2 Computing the FRS

 Now we can compute the entire FRS for the TurtleBot.
 First, we'll pick a range of initial speeds and command inputs over which to compute the FRS.
 Then, we'll find the distance scale required to make sure the SOS program is numerically stable.
 Finally, we'll compute the FRS.